plone/volto/README.md

 For using it and start a release you need to fulfill the requirements:

 - have permissions to push on master branch
 - have permissions on the @plone org on npmjs.com
 - have a enviroment variable (`GITHUB_TOKEN`) with a GitHub personal token to write the Release page on GitHub (https://www.npmjs.com/package/release-it#github-releases)

+Then the command for release:

     $ yarn release

 a dry-release command for testing the output is also available:

     $ yarn dry-release

 ### Acceptance testing